 Who Can Benefit from a Sensory Diet

-Children who have a hard time coping with sensory input based on a variety of diagnoses or behaviors can benefit from a sensory diet.
-These types of diagnoses could include Autism Spectrum Disorders (What is Autism Series), Sensory Processing Disorder (check out my series on SPD for more details), ADD/ADHD, sensory modulation disorders including learning disabilities, fragile X, developmental delays, etc.
+Children who have a hard time integrating sensory input based on a variety of diagnoses or behaviors can benefit from a sensory diet.
+These types of diagnoses could include Autism Spectrum Disorders, Sensory Processing Disorder (check out my series on SPD for more details), ADD/ADHD, sensory modulation disorders including learning disabilities, fragile X, developmental delays, etc.

 Who Can Create a Sensory Diet?

 Ideally, a licensed Occupational Therapist who has experience in sensory processing should be the one to evaluate and determine the set-up of your child's sensory diet.
 In order for a sensory diet to work though, the entire team (teachers, family, professionals, doctors etc) must be on board and follow through with the activities or the benefits will be greatly diminished.